acstein/CV/README.md

 # digital-cv

 A modern, web-based digital CV to showcase professional background, skills, and projects.
+All code taken and edited from George Spence - https://github.com/gpspence/digital-cv.

 ## 🌟 Features